Our goal is to impact the overall teaching ecosystem and subsequently the academic outcomes of the schools where we have a presence.

 Qualifications: PTD 111 Teacher Training qualification; UNISA – Bachelor of Arts; UCT – Bachelor of Education (management and leadership)

-Taught: Kimberley, Heathfield High School (Geography, Economics and Business Economics)
+Taught: William Pescod High School, Heathfield High School (Geography, Economics and Business Economics)

-Principal: Heathfield High, Portland High, Kleinberg Primary School
+Principal: Heathfield High, A Z Berman High School, Portland High, and Kleinberg Primary School

 Retired as principal of Heathfield High school in 2010 after 34 years at the school, 18 thereof as principal.
 During that period Derrick served as a circuit manager for 2 years.
 Two years into retirement he was requested to manage the establishment of A Z Berman High School in Mitchell’s Plain for 3 years.
 Thereafter Derrick served as caretaker principal at Portland High followed by Kleinberg Primary School.
 At present Derrick has various schools which he interacts with as mentor/coach within the Principals Academy Trust and has worked within the IQAA doing verification of Independent Schools self-assessment applying the SIAM (School in a Mirror) tool.